MarkBind/markbind/docs/devGuide/development/migratingNodeJs.md

 1. Refactor any deprecated syntax
     - Go to the [Node.js changelog](https://nodejs.org/en/blog/release) of the new version
-    - Go through list of deprecated syntax and check if it is being used in Markbind
+    - Go through the list of deprecated syntax and check if it is being used in MarkBind
     - Replace any deprecated syntax
 2. Check that all user-facing functionalities are working
     - A quick way to do this is to go to the [Reader Facing Features in the User Guide]({{baseUrl}}/userGuide/readerFacingFeatures.html) and check that these features are still working as expected.
 3. Check that there are no issues with development setup
     - Set up the development environment by running through the steps in [Setting Up]({{baseUrl}}/devdocs/devGuide/development/settingUp.html) to ensure there are no problems
 4. Update GitHubActions
-    - Go to [Markbind/markbind-action](https://github.com/MarkBind/markbind-action) and update the Node.js version numbers
+    - Go to [MarkBind/markbind-action](https://github.com/MarkBind/markbind-action) and update the Node.js version numbers
         - See [Update node version from 14 to 16 PR](https://github.com/MarkBind/markbind-action/pull/8/files) for an example
     - Test there are no issues with workflows
         - Testing instructions located here: [markbind-action]({{baseUrl}}/devdocs/devGuide/githubActions/markbindAction.html) and [markbind-reusable-workflows]({{baseUrl}}/devdocs/devGuide/githubActions/markbindReusableWorkflows.html)